 |10/2015–09/2018||Doctoral Fellowship, German Research Foundation (Deutsche Forschungsgemeinschaft)|

 Helen Gibson is a historian of American civil rights.
 Her research interests include the intersection of the histories of citizenship and incarceration in the United States and the limits of consumption-as-citizenship in postwar American society.
 She is currently researching the historical relationship between civil rights and automotivity within the intersecting arenas of American capitalism, the American legal system, and American race relations.
-In her dissertation project entitled, “Automotive Culture and Citizenship in America: the Racial Dynamics of Postwar Consumerism,” she explores the unique circumstances faced by African Americans in the twentieth-century American pursuit of freedom through driving.
+In her dissertation project entitled, “Joyriding Across the Color Line: Automotivity and Citizenship in the United States, 1895-1939,” she explores the unique circumstances faced by African Americans in the twentieth-century American pursuit of freedom through driving.

 "Felons and the Right to Vote in Virginia: a Historical Overview" in The Virginia News Letter 91, no. 1 (January 2015): 1-9.
 (Link to article)